hankotanks/roguelike_map_generator/README.md

 A library that generates 2D-interconnected cave systems.
 Optionally, can be compiled into a Python module.

 I created this project (my first foray into Rust) as an exercise in array manipulation, procedural generation, and algorithmic thinking as a whole.

-Ultimately, `map_generator` will serve as a basis for a [traditional roguelike](https://en.wikipedia.org/wiki/Roguelike) focused on spelunking, evasion, and terrain traversal.
+Ultimately, `map_generator` will serve as a basis for a [traditional roguelike](https://en.wikipedia.org/wiki/Roguelike) focused on spelunking, evasion, terrain traversal, etc...

 ## Example